-The word ‘Somnath’ means ‘Lord of the Soma’ who is none other than Lord Shiva.
-If the traditions are to be believed then the Shivalinga which is present in Somnath Temple is also one of the 12 Jyotirlingas in our country.
+The word Somnath means Lord of the Soma who is none other than Lord Shiva.
+If the legends are to be believed then the Shivalinga which is present in Somnath Temple is one of the 12 Jyotirlingas of immense value in the Hindu mythology.
 These Jyotirlingas are the places that are believed to be the sites where Lord Shiva had appeared as a fiery column of light.

 According to the documented works of J. Gordon Melton, it was this place that witnessed the first temple dedicated to Lord Shiva in Somnath.
 And the second temple is believed to have been built on the same site by the Yadava Kings in around 640 BCE.
-However, it was in the year 725 BCE that the Arab Governor Al- Junayd is believed to have destroyed this temple when he invaded the states of Gujarat and Rajasthan.
+However, it was in the year 725 BCE that the Arab Governor Al- Junayd is said to have destroyed this temple when he invaded the states of Gujarat and Rajasthan.

-Somnath Beach.
+1. Somnath Beach.
 Somnath Beach is quite an amazing place to relax and unwind yourself.
 It is worth noting that the waters around this place are not exactly recommended for swimming because of high and violent waves.

-Visit Chorwad Beach.
+4. Chorwad Beach.
 It won’t be wrong to say that Chorwad Beach is actually one of the most culturally thriving places to experience in Gujarat.
 However, the waters of this place too are not quite ideal for swimming around.

-Visit Suraj Mandir.
+5. Suraj Mandir.
 Located near the Triveni Ghats, this is actually one of the only Sun temples located here.
 Anyone who is spiritually inclined will like the aura of this place.